 Déjà Vu

-I have learned so much this past month—a lot about myself.
-I turned 54 this month, and this entire year I thought I was 52 turning 53.
-It was only a few weeks before my birthday I plugged in the date somewhere in an app, and the age pulled up.
+I’ve learned so much over the past month—a lot about myself.
+I turned 54 this month, and all year I thought I was 52 turning 53.
+A few weeks before my birthday, I plugged my date of birth into an app, and the age popped up.
 I was like, what?
-Pulled out the calculator real quick and I was like, holy fuck!
-I genuinely lost a complete year of my life—two years went by, and it felt like one.
+Pulled out the calculator real quick and thought, holy fuck!
+I straight-up lost a whole year of my life—two years went by, and it felt like one.

-I know for some, 54 sounds old, but just pretend I’m 33—’cause 54 ain’t old, baby.
+I know for some, 54 sounds old, but consider me 33—’cause 54 ain’t old, baby.
 We call that vintage, and vintage will always be in—always.

 I focus on the other changes in me.
 The ones that happened deep down—patience, shifts in my demeanor, my knowledge, my wisdom.
 The growth that has happened within me over the last couple of years has been incredible.